Women's People Party

-Establishment and Activities
+History

 When the republic was declared in 1923, Nezihe Muhiddin and thirteen women decided to gather a women's committee for women's rights.
 The party demanded suffrage for women, based on the argument that women had contributed their share to the victory over the Greek enemy and other occupiers of Anatolia.
 Mustafa Kemal, however, had planned to use the name ‘People’s Party’ for his own political party and thought women were still not ready for active participation in politics.

 After the national struggle, women speeded up their actions.
 As a result of the changing conditions and the accumulation that has come from the Ottoman Empire, both their views on feminism and their activity styles gained a political dimension that confirmed each other.
 They believe that they have gained the necessary ground to reveal the demands and understandings that they had not expressed until then.
 The First Wave was the right time to defend the theses of egalitarian feminism, because it was believed that the Republic would come as a regime that could meet the demands of suffragette feminism and that this accumulation was now achieved in society.

 Some changes were made in the election laws in the Parliament, but in these changes, women were not given the right to vote or to be elected, on the contrary, it was claimed that women were still not mature enough to enter political life.
 However, Nezihe Muhiddin and the thirteen activist women were determined to take political rights and started to form public opinion through the press to this end.
 Women who decided to organize in order to obtain women's rights decided to gather under the women's council and establish a party.

 Although the preparations were held in the house of Nezihe Muhiddin, the first meeting of the committee took place in Darülfünun Conference Hall (Istanbul University) on 15 June 1923.
 In the meeting, a decision was taken to establish a political party named "Women's People Party".
 The schedule of the party took place in the press at that time.
 The party, led by Nezihe Muhiddin, completed the works and submitted the petition to found the party even before the Republican People's Party.